 How did I get Periodontal Disease?

 Periodontal disease begins with bacteria present in the mouth attaching to the teeth.
 The bacteria collect and multiply, forming a biofilm called dental plaque.
 If this plaque is left on the teeth, the adjacent gingival tissues can become inflamed, resulting in the development of gingivitis, an early form of gum disease.
-Daily flossing and twice-daily brushing with a toothpaste that fights bacteria can help prevent gingivitis.
+Daily flossing and twice-daily brushing with a toothpaste that fights bacteria can and twice-daily brushing with a toothpaste that fights bacteria and gum problems, such as Colgate® Total® Pro-Gum Health, can help prevent gingivitis.
 Plaque and food debris are removed by oral hygiene practices and thus clean the surface of the teeth and eliminate bacterial plaque at the gum line of the teeth.
 [It needs to be clear from this section that gingivitis is an early form of gum disease that can lead to periodontitis, a serious form gum disease, if left untreated]

 However, if plaque and food debris are not removed and oral hygiene practices are not maintained, then gingivitis will get worse and the gum tissue can become more inflamed, bleeding can occur, the area between the tooth and gum tissue can become deepened to form a periodontal pocket and periodontal disease can develop.